Which financial statement is typically prepared last in the accou... | Study Prep in Pearson+

 1

-Understand the accounting cycle: The accounting cycle is a series of steps that businesses follow to record, summarize, and report financial transactions.
-It typically ends with the preparation of financial statements and closing entries.
+Understand the accounting cycle: The accounting cycle is a series of steps that businesses follow to record and report financial transactions.
+It includes journalizing transactions, posting to the ledger, preparing trial balances, and creating financial statements.

-Review the sequence of financial statements: The financial statements are prepared in a specific order—Income Statement, Statement of Retained Earnings, Balance Sheet, and finally, the Post-Closing Trial Balance.
+Identify the sequence of financial statements: The typical order of preparation is the Income Statement, followed by the Statement of Owner's Equity, and then the Balance Sheet.
+These statements are prepared before the post-closing trial balance.

-Clarify the purpose of the Post-Closing Trial Balance: The Post-Closing Trial Balance is prepared after closing entries are made to ensure that the ledger accounts are balanced and ready for the next accounting period.
-It contains only permanent accounts (assets, liabilities, and equity).
+Clarify the purpose of the post-closing trial balance: The post-closing trial balance is prepared after all closing entries are made.
+Its purpose is to ensure that debits equal credits and that all temporary accounts (e.g., revenues, expenses) have been closed to the owner's equity account.

 Watch next